-The international master program in Communication Systems is a 2-year (120 ECTS) education leading to the degree of Master of Science.
+The international masters programme in Communication Systems is a 2-year (120 ECTS) education leading to the degree of Master of Science.
 The program is taught entirely in English.
-The program is coordinated by the Communication Systems division at LiU and students will have access to a world-class research environment.
-LiU is located close to the Mjärdevi Science Park of Linköping and hosts many high-tech companies in the information technology and communications industry, including Ericsson and Saab.
+The programme is coordinated by the Communication Systems division at LiU and students will have access to a world-class research environment.
+LiU is located close to the Mjärdevi Science Park of Linköping that hosts many high-tech companies in the information technology and communications industry, including Ericsson and Saab.

-This master program is highly competitive and aimed at the top students only.
+This masters programme is highly competitive and aimed at the top students only.
 To enter the program, candidates need a B.Sc. in Electrical Engineering or equivalent from an internationally well-renowned university.
 Candidates need a strong background in mathematics (in particular: linear algebra, signals and systems, Fourier methods, and probability theory).
 Candidates must be proficient in written and oral English.
-Knowledge of computer programming (Matlab and/or C++ or similar) is required for most master thesis and project work.
+Knowledge of computer programming (Matlab and/or C++ or similar) is required for most master theses and course projects.

-The program offers a range of courses with a solid theoretical nucleus in communication theory, and prepares the students for a continued career as engineers working in industry or as Ph.D. students.
-A project course is also offered where the students will learn working in teams, project management, and where students get opportunity to apply their knowledge in practice.
+The programme offers a range of courses with a solid theoretical nucleus in communication theory, and prepares the students for a continued career as engineers working in industry or as Ph.D. students.
+The courses span from basic communication and signal processing theory to cutting-edge topics, such as multiple antenna communications which is a core technology in 5G.
+As the communication technology becomes an integral part of our society, there can be career opportunities in traditional communication companies as well as industries that will integrate the technology into their products.
+The programme offers a project course where the students will learn working in teams, project management, and where students get opportunity to apply their knowledge in practice.

-During the first year, all courses are compulsory.
+During the first year, almost all courses are mandatory.
 During the fall of the second year, the students can choose from a number of elective courses from the general area of electrical and computer engineering, mathematics and physics.
-Most courses in the program are given by the Communication Systems, Information Coding, and Automatic Control divisions of the EE (ISY) department at LiU.
+Most courses in the programme are given by the divisions on Communication Systems, Information Coding, and Automatic Control of the department of Electrical Engineering (ISY) at LiU.

-The first 3 semesters consists of coursework and the final (4th) semester is dedicated to the master thesis project.
-The thesis project can be carried out either in the university, at a company, or abroad (the academic requirements are the same).
+The first three semesters consist of coursework and the final (4th) semester is dedicated to the master thesis project.
+The thesis project can be carried out either in the university, at a company, or abroad (the academic requirements are the same in all cases).

-The program is also offered as a commissioned education to companies, organizations, and authorities.
-At present, four of our students attend the program under a commissioned education contract.
+The Masters programme is also offered as a commissioned education to companies, organizations, and authorities.

 Admission/How to apply